LattePandaTeam/Docs/content/delta_edition/python_arduino_bridge.md

 ## Step 2

-The next step is to install the firmata package through the command prompt window.
+The next step is to install the firmata package via the command prompt window.
 Make sure to right-click and run the command prompt as administrator.

 <u>After clicking this</u>